-Lawrence has Competitive Advantages for Creative Industry Economic Development
+Lawrence has Competitive Advantages for Economic Development in the Creative Economy

-The City of Lawrence has significant competitive advantages over the vast majority of U.S. cities in the battle for attracting and retaining creative workers and the businesses that employ them, and benefiting from the clustering forces that are driving the creative economy.
-These advantages include having an outstanding research university in town, and the huge numbers of creative faculty, students, and others attracted to Lawrence, as well as outstanding cultural institutions like the Lawrence Art Center.
+The City of Lawrence has significant competitive advantages over the vast majority of U.S. cities in the battle for attracting and retaining creative workers and the businesses that employ them.
+Among Lawrence's competitive advantages: